-This week at Holy Trinity: Thursday, 7:30 p.m., Mass for the Feast of the Ascension (livestreamed); Saturday, 5:30 p.m., Evening Prayer and Conversation on the Conference Line.
+This week at Holy Trinity: Tuesday, 7:30 p.m.
+Vestry; Saturday, 5:30 p.m., Evening Prayer and Conversation on the Conference Line.

 Activities include a children's chapel service, snacks and age-appropriate activities for those from pre-K through high school.